tobiasahlin/infinite-jekyll/README.md

 	{% for post in site.posts limit: 10 %}

-And how fun is it to only see links on the front page?
-Time to render those posts.
+And how fun is it to only see links?
 Open up `index.html`.
 Find this line:

 	<li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ post.url }}">{{ post.title }}</a></li>

-Replace it with this:
+Remove everything within the `li`.
+Open up `_layouts/post.html` and copy how single posts are rendered.
+Paste it within the `li`.
+This is how it should look using the default markup:

 	<li>
 		<h2>{{ post.title }}</h2>